Five Tips to Efficiently Remove Limescale from the Toilet

 - The juice of a lemon (optional)

-- Optionally, you can add lemon juice to achieve a stronger bleaching effect.
+- Optionally, add some lemon juice to achieve a stronger bleaching effect

 5. Baking soda and ammonia

-Instead of using water, mix the baking soda with ammonia and proceed to remove the limescale with the help of the brush.
+Instead of using water, mix the baking soda with ammonia (the content of a cap diluted in one quart of water, approximately) and proceed to remove the limescale with a brush.